AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/set-up-developer-console-and-postman.md

     ![Adobe Developer Console Project API Config](assets/adobeio-io-api.png)

-1. System Administrators of your organization would be able to see the project as an "Integration" in the product profile
+1. System Administrators of your organization would be able to see the project as an "Integration" in the product profile in the Admin Console

     ![Adobe Developer Console Project API Config](assets/adobeio-io-integrationInAdminConsole.png)